fpl/lovergine.com/posts/2025-04-22-electric-sheep.md

 lifetime.
 A few people are terrified by this observation and seek refuge in negation or faithful certainties.

-We are complex organisms with probably still partially unknown processes that govern our so-called intelligence, which is physically based on cells and energy in our brains, whether we like it or not.
+We are complex organisms with probably still partially known processes that govern our so-called intelligence, which is physically based on cells and energy in our brains, whether we like it or not.
 We found a way to mimic part of this complex process, with all limitations of the case.
 Is this intelligence?
 I don't